-1. CRITFC Inter Tribal Monitoring Data Project
+1. CRITFC Inter-Tribal Monitoring Data Project

-StreamNet continues to work with CRITFC tribes and specifically with the CRITFC Inter-Tribal Monitoring Data (ITMD) project (BPA Project #2008-507-00) to integrate these two projects, along with the Columbia Basin Fish & Wildlife Library (BPA Project # 2008-505-00), to maximize data sharing.
-Much of the data flow during 2020-2021 from the tribes was through a StreamNet member state agency who collaborated with a tribe to collect and process data.
-Starting in late 2019 and early 2020, Nez Perce Tribe (NPT) and the YNF began to submit data to Coordinated Assessments, such as NOSA/escapement and Juvenile outmigrants.
-It is expected that other CRITFC tribes will be providing their data directly to StreamNet, as those tribes have developed the capability to share data with regional repositories.
+StreamNet continues to work with CRITFC tribes and specifically with the CRITFC Inter-Tribal Monitoring Data (ITMD) project (BPA Project #2008-507-00) to integrate these two projects, along with the Columbia Basin Fish & Wildlife Library (BPA Project # 2008-505-00), to maximize data discovery and sharing.
+Much of the data flow during 2022 from the tribes was through a StreamNet member state agency who collaborated with a tribe to collect and process data.
+Starting in late 2019 and through 2022, Nez Perce Tribe (NPT) and the YNF have submitted data to Coordinated Assessments, such as NOSA/escapement and Juvenile outmigrants.
+It is expected that other CRITFC tribes will be providing their data directly to StreamNet, as those tribes develop the capability to share data with regional repositories.
+ITMD Project Staff and group members participate in StreamNet and CAX planning and development tasks.

-The ITMD Project is the only lower Columbia data project that serves as a forum for CRITFC member tribes to coordinate and collaborate with each other as they develop best practices for data management strategies.
-ITMD Project members are data and GIS professionals who are partially funded by the ITMD Project and are positioned at each tribe.
-Similar to coordination work done through the StreamNet project, ITMD Project members coordinate with each other to leverage expertise and resources to develop centralized database systems (CDMSs or Yakama Nation's Information Management System/Status and Trends Annual Report-IMS/STAR), data management strategies, data flow pipelines between regional and tribal data repositories, and innovative data collection, storage, and access techniques.
+The ITMD Project is the only mainstem Columbia River Basin data project that serves as a forum for CRITFC member tribes to coordinate and collaborate as they develop best practices for data management strategies.
+ITMD Project members comprise approximately 25 data and GIS professionals who are partially funded by the ITMD Project and are positioned at each tribe.
+Similar to coordination work done through the StreamNet project and PNAMP.org, coordination enables the tribal data professionals to leverage expertise and resources to develop centralized database systems (CDMSs or Yakama Nation's Information Management System/Status and Trends Annual Report-IMS/STAR), data management strategies, data flow between regional and tribal data repositories, and innovative data collection, storage, and access techniques.
+The project scope is to serve as a forum for collaboration, coordination and as a liaison for other regional partnerships, but the Project does not house or manage any data.
 Collaboration occurs via monthly conference calls, educational webinars, and an annual workshop.
-The Project members participate in frequent smaller group meetings such as for CDMS/GitHub technical meet-up, and in the Indigenous Data Sovereignty work group.
+Project members participate in frequent small group meetings such as for CDMS/GitHub technical meet-ups, and in the Indigenous Data Sovereignty work group.
 Many ITMD and tribal staff attend many regional coordination meetings for data management and sharing within the Basin, but if tribal staff are not able to attend, the ITMD Project staff serves as liaison between regional agencies, entities, and the tribal data professionals regarding data management and data product requirements.
-ITMD Project staff participate in meetings in the Columbia Basin including Coordinated Assessments Workshops and Working Groups, StreamNet Executive Committee, StreamNet Steering Committee, CAP Core Team, StreamNet Technical Team, CAP DDT, and PNAMP Fish Monitoring Workgroup meetings that are directly involved in improving Coordinated Assessments.
-More information about the ITMD Project is available in their Five-Year Strategic Plan: 2022-2026^{xxiii}
+ITMD Project staff participate in meetings and conferences in the Columbia Basin including Coordinated Assessments Workshops and Working Groups, StreamNet Executive Committee, StreamNet Steering Committee, CAP Core Team, StreamNet Technical Team, CAP DDT, the Tribal Exchange Network Group, and PNAMP Fish Monitoring Workgroup that are directly involved in improving Coordinated Assessments.
+More information about the ITMD Project is available in their Five-Year Strategic Plan: 2022-2026^{xxv} and in their Annual Reports.